Project

 For detailed answers to these questions you will need to study the source code.
 Look for example at the method ExpressionTool.lazyEvaluationMode().
 First, Saxon distinguishes lazy evaluation from pipelining.
 Pipelined evaluation of sequences is used wherever possible.
 Lazy evaluation as such only arises with variables (including function parameters).
 There are a number of heuristics applied to decide when variables should be evaluated lazily and when eagerly, some of these rules are applied at compile time and some at run time.
 To be honest, I don't really have a really firm idea of how effective these heuristics are - they are mainly based on a history of gradual improvement form optimizing particular queries and stylesheets - and if your studies can provide me with any feedback, that will be most welcome.
 Although I implemented lazy evaluation and pipelining quite early on in the development of Saxon, more recently I've been concentrating most of my optimization efforts on static rewrites.
 For example, inlining of variable references is more effective than lazy evaluation in the case where a variable is only referenced once.
 I can't immediately relate your terms "expression layer" and "internal language layer" to anything in Saxon - there's probably a mapping, but I don't think I've read the literature in which these terms are defined.
 Michael Kay

-RE: Lazy Evaluation in Saxon - Added by Anonymous over 16 years ago
+RE: Lazy Evaluation in Saxon - Added by Anonymous about 17 years ago

 Legacy ID: #4593578 Legacy Poster: Leap (leonardo06)